bcrist/16717a/redux/readme.md

 If you see `bpClkTest` reporting a frequency of 0 for both Chip 8 and Chip 9, the problem may lie with the ECL clock buffer near the backplane connector, or one of the passives near it.
 Check for shorts and verify that it has continueity to the proper ASIC pins.
 If only one of the chips reports a bad frequencies, but you're reasonably certain that the clock balls are making a good connection, the ASIC may have gone bad.

+If `flagTest` fails, first check the 74FB2040 transceiver or replace it if you have a spare.
+If that doesn't fix the problem it's probably a bad FPGA or ASIC.

 If any of the other tests fail, it's likely due to an unconnected BGA ball somewhere, or a bad ASIC.

 ## 3. DRAM